awsdocs/aws-lambda-developer-guide/doc_source/configuration-images.md

 ## Function version $LATEST<a name="configuration-images-latest"></a>

 When you publish a function version, the code and most of the configuration settings are locked to maintain a consistent experience for users of that version\.
 You can change the code and many configuration settings only on the unpublished version of the function\.
+By default, the console displays configuration information for the unpublished version of the function\.
+To view the versions of a function, choose **Qualifiers**\.
 The unpublished version is named **$LATEST**\.
-To view the current function version, choose the function, then choose **Qualifiers**\.

 Note that Amazon Elastic Container Registry \(Amazon ECR\) also uses a *latest* tag to denote the latest version of the container image\.
 Be careful not to confuse this tag with the **$LATEST** function version\.